BrightFocus Funds Encouraging Breakthrough for Future Alzheimer’s Treatment

 Importantly, to suppress claudin-5 and occludin, the Trinity researchers used an agent that has already entered clinical trials for other purposes, and is thus already is being tested for safety.
 Future research may lead to human use, and one day, by modulating tight junctions in this fashion, a cocktail of oral agents could be absorbed and delivered through the bloodstream to the brain to treat AD.
 It’s an approach that has helped bring the HIV/AIDS epidemic under control.

 Campbell, who heads this investigation, is building an exciting bridge between research on diseases of mind and sight.
 His current work on Alzheimer’s is supported by BrightFocus’s Alzheimer’s Disease Research (ADR) program, while his ground breaking work in vision diseases was funded through BrightFocus’ Macular Degeneration Research program.
 “It’s great to be working in the Alzheimer’s field,” Campbell said.

-In a statement and video released by TCD, he summarizes his latest breakthrough.
+In a statement released by TCD, he summarizes his latest breakthrough.
 “Our recent findings have highlighted the importance of understanding diseases at the molecular level,” Campbell said.
 “The concept of periodic clearance of brain amyloid-beta across the BBB could hold tremendous potential for Alzheimer’s patients in the future.
 The next steps are to consider how this might be achieved.

 Campbell’s new Alzheimer’s research is already being widely discussed in the field, and appears poised to drive further advances to finding effective treatments and cures for the disease.